ploissken/xbm-seed/README.md

 [Traefik](https://github.com/ploissken/traefik) container is also mandatory, for binding frontend, backend & database and generating SSL certifications.
 It must be started prior to the Lunch King backend and frontend.

-With all these requirements are met, start the server with docker-compose:
+With all these requirements met, start the server with docker-compose:

 #### Building for development
 ```